hucebot/words2contact/README.md

 ![GitHub](media/concept_figure_wide.png)

-Official implementation of the paper "Words2Contact: Identifying Support Contacts from Verbal Instructions Using Foundation Models" submitted at IEEE Humanoids 2024.
+Official implementation of the paper "Words2Contact: Identifying Support Contacts from Verbal Instructions Using Foundation Models" presented at IEEE-RAS Humanoids 2024.

-This code only contains the implementation of the LLMs/VLMs part, for the whole body controller please contact the authors.
+This code only contains the implementation of the LLMs/VLMs part, for the multi-contact whole body controller please contact the authors.

 For more information, please visit the [paper website](https://hucebot.github.io/words2contact_website/).